grandstaish/paperparcel/README.md

 **Exclude via annotation**

 Another API available to you is `excludeFieldsWithAnnotations`.
 This API lists all of the annotations that will be used to exclude fields.
-A common use case for this is when you just want to exclude a few fields.
 Let's see how this might look:

-First we'll define an annotation to annotate our fields with and call it `Exclude`:
+First we'll create an annotation and call it `Exclude`:

 ```java
 @Retention(SOURCE)